AfricasTalkingLtd/africastalking-python/README.md

 - `fetch_product_transactions(product_name: str, filters: dict)`: Fetch transactions of a particular payment product.

     - `productName`: Payment product on Africa's Talking. `REQUIRED`
+    - `filters`: Transaction filters.
       - `pageNumber`: Page number to fetch results from.
 Starts from `1`. `REQUIRED`
       - `count`: Number of results to fetch. `REQUIRED`
       - `startDate`: Start Date to consider when fetching.
       - `endDate`: End Date to consider when fetching.
       - `category`: Category to consider when fetching.
       - `provider`: Provider to consider when fetching.
       - `status`: Status to consider when fetching.
       - `source`: Source to consider when fetching.
       - `destination`: Destination to consider when fetching.
       - `providerChannel`: Provider channel to consider when fetching.

 - `fetch_wallet_transactions(filters: dict)`: Fetch your wallet transactions.